 Stakeholders in Aadhaar Authentication Ecosystem

-Unique Identification Authority of India (UIDAI): UIDAI is the overall regulator and overseer of the Aadhaar authentication system.
+Unique Identification Authority of India (UIDAI): UIDAI is an authority established by Central Government to be known as Unique Identification Authority of India that is responsible for the processes of enrolment and authentication and perform such other functions assigned to it under the Aadhaar Act.
+It is the overall regulator and overseer of the Aadhaar authentication system.
 It owns and manages the Central Identities Data Repository (CIDR) that contains the personal identity data (PID) of all Aadhaar-holders.

-Authentication Devices: These are the devices that collect PID (Personal Identity Data) from Aadhaar holders, transmit the authentication packets and receive the authentication results.
+Authentication Devices: These are the devices that collect PID (Personal Identity Data) from Aadhaar holders, encrypt the PID block, transmit the authentication packets and receive the authentication results.
 Examples include PCs, kiosks, handheld devices etc. They are deployed, operated and managed by the AUA/Sub AUA.

-Aadhaar holders: These are holders of valid Aadhaar numbers who seek to authenticate their identity towards gaining access to the services offered by the AUA.
+Aadhaar number holders: These are individuals who have been issued Aadhaar numbers as per the Aadhaar Act.
+They seek to authenticate their identity towards gaining access to the services offered by the AUA.

 The key actors could engage with each other in multiple ways.
 For example, an AUA could choose to become its own ASA, an AUA could access Aadhaar authentication services through multiple ASAs for reasons such as business continuity planning, an AUA transmits authentication requests for its own service delivery needs as well as on behalf of multiple Sub AUAs.